TheGreatMcPain/a-basic-shell/README.txt

 Compile: gcc -o shell -O3 shell.c
 Run: ./shell

-1. Callenges that I ran into:
+1. Challenges that I ran into:

-    One if the first things I ran into had to do with gcc complaining about ignoring that return value of fgets().
+    One of the first things I ran into had to do with gcc complaining about ignoring that return value of fgets().
 Which on it's own seems pretty harmless, but I wanted to silence that warning, so the first thing I tried came from